Knicks guard Jalen Brunson goes to the basket as Miami...

 Knicks guard Jalen Brunson goes to the basket as Miami Heat center Bam Adebayo defends during the first half of an NBA game Wednesday in Miami.
 Credit: AP/Lynne Sladky

-Jalen Brunson stood at his locker Monday night after a loss to Cleveland in which Karl-Anthony Towns had taken only eight shots and took it on his shoulders to fix it, saying “it’s on me as a teammate to make sure we’re all on the same page, making sure everyone’s eating.”
+After a loss to Cleveland on Monday night in which Karl-Anthony Towns attempted only eight shots, Jalen Brunson took it on his shoulders to fix it, saying, “It’s on me as a teammate to make sure we’re all on the same page, making sure everyone’s eating.”

-And it took just minutes into Wednesday’s game in Miami to see that Towns would not go hungry this time.
-Towns got eight shots in the first quarter alone on the way to a 44-point effort to lead the Knicks to a 116-107 win that evened their record at 2-2 and began the four-game road trip on the right foot.
-Detroit, which beat Philadelphia Wednesday, is next on Friday night.
+And minutes into Wednesday night’s game in Miami, it was obvious that Towns would not go hungry this time.
+He got eight shots in the first quarter alone on the way to a 44-point effort to lead the Knicks to a 116-107 win that evened their record at 2-2 and began the four-game road trip on the right foot.

 But more than Towns leading them in scoring, it was an indication of Brunson leading, too, finding a way to continue to fit the pieces together on the revamped roster.
-He took only three shots in the first quarter and still ended up with 22 points, including 18 in the second half as the Knicks overcame a 13-point deficit, and seemed determined to get the offense working smoothly.
+He took only three shots in the first quarter and still ended up with 22 points (18 in the second half) as the Knicks overcame a 13-point deficit, and he seemed determined to get the offense working smoothly.

 “[Brunson] was very intentional,” Heat coach Erik Spoelstra said.
 “It was well-documented Towns hadn’t gotten going yet this season and Brunson mentioned that he’s going to take the responsibility to get him the ball, and he did.
 It was very clear they were trying to get him the ball and Brunson was kind of just facilitating in the first half, and when he needed to make plays in the second half, he was able to do that as well.”